fzbo/Clicky-Game/README.md

 # Clicky-Game
-A fun memory game created with the React.js framwork
+A fun memory game created with the React.js framework.